 - lunch meat

-He also notes the amount of other items such as
+He also notes the number of other items such as

 - frozen vegetables